ezgigm/cyberdata_capstone/README.md

 # Facial Detection and Recognition for Security Applications
 # NOTE: This Repo and Readme is IN PROGRESS...

+## Introduction

+Computer vision has many applications from a security standpoint.
+Facial recognition is one of the most common applications of computer vision.
+It is widely used for biometric identification.
+Face recognition is commonly used to unlock phones, access smart phone applications which contain personal information like bank apps, health record apps, etc., access to buildings such as offices and high-security facilities, to compare the passport photo with the holder’s face at the border checkpoints, to identify the criminal in the crowd, to give access to only authorized people in defense services as security precautions.

 ## Problem

-Facial recognition is challenging and yet a very useful technology if applied well. __More information is coming....__
+Although it might be more difficult to hack biometric identification than passwords in most cases, face recognition is still a challenging technology because it can be hacked in different ways.Facial spoofing is a popular risk of facial recognition systems.
+For example, if there isn't live video detection, it is a challenge to differentiate the people’s faces rather than photos of these people.
+Besides, sometimes it needs consistent lighting, positioning and resolution.

+In this project, we focused on the photo spoofing method because it is widely used by the security systems and it is more easy to break the photo security than live methods like video.
+Most of the video and high-level live detection technologies are very expensive for the users.
+So, we want to focus on the cheapest and widely available one to find a solution to the spoofing problem and make a robust face detection system.

 ## Aim

-In this project, we aimed to make a robust facial recognition system using state of the art models and methods to achieve high performance and solve the problem of spoofing.
+Our aim in this project is to make a robust facial recognition system by using state of the art models to achieve high performance and solve the problem of spoofing.
+Our goal is to answer the question of how we can authenticate a user with high accuracy and detect the spoofing activities.

-## Solution

-ArcFace - anti-spoofing techniques

 ## Data